Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/rollup-guides/op-stack/deployment.md

 ## Challenge Contract
 One new component of OP Plasma is the addition of a [challenge contract](https://specs.optimism.io/experimental/plasma.html#data-availability-challenge-contract) which allows altruistic actors to challenge commitments posted to the sequencer inbox.
 This functionality is currently unsupported for EigenDA.

-Its worth noting the security model doesn't change since the OP Sequencer is a trusted entity that unilaterally controls the liveness and security of the L2 chain.
-In the case where the sequencer posts an invalid commitment that results then any verifier nodes syncing from EigenDA would halt given they'd be incapable of inspecting the batch.
+Its worth noting the security model doesn't change since the OP Sequencer is a trusted entity that unilaterally controls the liveness of the L2 chain.
+In the case where the sequencer posts an invalid commitment to the L1 inbox, syncing verifier nodes would halt given they'd be incapable of inspecting the batch.
 This is analogous to the same DoS vector where the sequencer arbitrarily stops producing batches.